Seceventspen/Alternativesec/_posts/2017-08-04-Cracking-In-The-Cloud-With-Hashcat.md

 ![Services](/images/AWS/Services.png)

-If you land on the ‘Dashboard’ page you just need to look for this …..
+If you land on the ‘Dashboard’ page, then it will look for this...

 ![Dashboard](/images/AWS/Dashboard.png)